AshiInSun/PKS_method/doc/source/contents.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-kedge_swap's documentation!
+pks documentation!
 ======================================

-* kedge_swap is a python package that provides a MCMC method to perform k-swaps on edges to generate a uniform sample under certain constraints.
+*  pks (probabilistic k-swap) is a python package that provides a MCMC method to generate a uniform sample of graphs under certain constraints.

 .. toctree::
    :maxdepth: 2